ibm-cloud-docs/vpc/lb-limitations.md

 Known limitations for {{site.data.keyword.cloud}} {{site.data.keyword.alb_full}} (ALB) are as follows:

 * Two members with the same instance X and same port Y cannot exist at the same time for an ALB.
 This case is not supported and your traffic might not be routed correctly.

+* The HTTP/2 protocol is not yet supported for backend pools.
+However, HTTP and HTTPS protocols are supported.